webarchitect609/log-tools/README.md

 Use `\WebArch\LogTools\Traits\LogExceptionTrait` instead of `\Psr\Log\LoggerAwareTrait` in the class you want to be able to log exceptions in more convenient way.
 Do not forget to implement `\Psr\Log\LoggerAwareInterface`.

-When an exception or error occures feel free to use `logException()` method to log it nice and easy.
+When an exception or error occurs feel free to use `logException()` method to log it nice and easy.

 ```php
 class Foo implements \Psr\Log\LoggerAwareInterface